vmware/vmware-powercli-for-vmware-cloud-disaster-recovery/README.md

 # VCDR Powershell CmdLets
 # PowerShell cmdlets for VMware Cloud Disaster Recovery

+# What is VMware PowerCLI for VMware Cloud Disaster Recovery
+PowerCLI for VCDR is a PowerShell module that abstracts the VMware Cloud Disaster Recovery API to a set of easily used PowerShell functions.

+The backend of these Cmdlets (VCDR API) is still in the beta phase, and as a consequence of that, this module is not currently supported by VMware and comes with no warranties, express or implied.
+Please test and validate its functionality before using this product in a production environment.

 **Requirement:**
 - Powershell at least 7.1.0: https://github.com/powershell/powershell
 - Operative System supported - more info at https://github.com/dotnet/core/blob/main/release-notes/3.1/3.1-supported-os.md